 When the user clicks the TextButton

 , it needs to trigger a verification request with Firebase.
-This check verifies the user's phone number and sends them an SMS OTP that is auto-read on specific Android devices, or otherwise typically handled via TextField
+This check verifies the user's phone number and sends them an SMS OTP which is auto-read on specific Android devices or otherwise typically handled via TextField

 .